Somehoealive/WRO-CIPE/README.md

 25.042025
-The newest programm is WRO3-silmad-07.0425 , WRO3-sõit_ja_silmad-07.04.25 and colorsens__sketch_apr27a_28_04_25
+The newest programm is WRO3-silmad-07.0425 , WRO3-sõit_ja_silmad-07.04.25 and colorsens__sketch_apr27a_28_04_25 .
 Each programm has its explanations behind each line.
-Newest picktures of the robot are under Photos-WRO-auto.zip (PS- new photos may be uploded with a new name) to the robot we have added two ultrasoniksensors, a powerbank(not in the photos), infrared sensor(colorsensor), exstantion blocs, we changed the 12V DC motor to a 3,6V DC motor and in the front a ESP32 Camera module(for color seeing).
+Newest picktures of the robot are under Photos-WRO-auto.zip (PS- new photos may be uploded with a new name) to the robot we have added two ultrasoniksensors, a powerbank(not in the photos), infrared sensor(colorsensor), exstantion blocs, we changed the 12V DC motor to a Motor with gearbox 3-6VDC 250mA 140rpm max 78mNm 48:1 , and in the front a ESP32 Camera module(for color seeing).

 24.03.2025